Average

 Ingredients

-This highball drink mixes vanilla-flavored vodka, lemon juice, and strawberry syrup, topped with soda water.
+Our version mixes vanilla-flavored vodka, lemon juice and strawberry syrup, topped with soda water – crisp, bubbly and only subtly sweet despite its indulgent name.

 How to Make a Strawberry and Cream Highball